EloySchultz/OvaCADx_SPIE2025/Readme.md

 To run radiomic experiments, you first need to extract radiomic features.
 As extracting features takes some time, we extract the features once and save them on the disk.

-- Run "/Code/ovacadx/scripts/Radiomics/extract_features.py" .
-This will save a 3DRadiomicfeatures.json in the root directory of the dataset.
-This file will be read in the radiomic-based experiments.
+- Run `/Code/ovacadx/scripts/Radiomics/extract_features.py`.
+This will save a 3DRadiomicfeatures.json in the root directory of the dataset, to be used in all subsequent radiomics-based scripts.

 Generally for radiomics-based experiments, the order of running files looks something like this:
-1. Run /Code/ovacadx/scripts/Radiomics/train.py which trains 25-fold nested cross validation.
+1. Run `/Code/ovacadx/scripts/Radiomics/train.py` which trains 25-fold nested cross validation.
 It is important that for the radiomics experiments, you set the correct feature selection pipeline you want to use.
 For more details on this, see 3.1 in this readme.
-2. Run test.py on the directory that contains the train results
+2. Run `/Code/ovacadx/scripts/Radiomics/test.py` on the directory that contains the train results
-3. Run /Code/ovacadx/scripts/Radiomics/Analysis/ens_no_logits2.py.
+3. Run `/Code/ovacadx/scripts/Radiomics/Analysis/ens_no_logits2.py`.
 This file ensembles the test-set results for each of the inner loops, and then applies bootstrapping to obtain emperical confidence intervals.
 The resulting metrics are stored in "results[MODEL_NAME]_compiled_summary.csv"
 - I highly recommend to combine all of these steps for reproducilbility.
 For an example, check `/Code/ovacadx/scripts/Radiomics/Experiment_radiomics_SPIE/Experiment_SPIE.py`.
 This file first runs train.py, then test.py and then ens_no_logits2.py.
 Doing it like this ensures consistency in hyperparameters and makes it easier to reproduce your experiments.

 ## 3.1 Setting the feature selection pipeline in radiomics experiments